microsoft/ivy/doc/proving.md

 Ivy achieves this proof by *matching* the axiom `mortality_of_man` against the provided premise and conclusion.
-In this process, it discovers the substition `X = socrates`.
-Applying this substituton to the axiom yields the deduction we wish to make.
+In this process, it discovers the substitution `X = socrates`.
+Applying this substitution to the axiom yields the deduction we wish to make.
 However, if we wanted to be more explicit about the substitution, we could have written: